webix-hub/docs/data/tutorials/quick_start_details.md

 });
 ~~~

-Next we'll declare base elements, create the app layout and finally nest it with ui components.
+Next we'll declare base elements, create the app layout and finally nest it with UI components.

 4 .
 At this step we'll specify an HTML container for the app with the following properties: